Corns and Calluses

 - Corns and calluses represent 46% of foot disorders presenting to podiatric clinics and affect about 9.2 million Americans.

-Corns and calluses are symptoms, not a disease entity themselves.
+Common corns and calluses are skin signs and often produce symptoms, but are not a disease entity themselves.
 Repetitive, accumulated, or excessive friction and mechanical trauma on external skin produces a natural, protective dermal response of hyperkeratosis on hands and feet, particularly over bony prominences.

 - Soft corns arise from increased moisture from perspiration leading to skin maceration, along with mechanical irritation, especially between toes.